-On 16th June 1497 a Cornish army led by a charismatic blacksmith, Micheal Joseph, known simply as An Gof, gathered a Cornish army on Blackheath in south east London.
+On 16th June 1497 Micheal Joseph, a charismatic blacksmith known simply as An Gof, gathered a Cornish army on Blackheath in south east London.
 After the long march from the south west they arrived in south east London.
-They had seen their numbers swell from around three thousand, as they crossed the Tamar, to perhaps over ten thousand, showing the general resentment to the Crown at the time.
+They had seen their numbers swell from around three thousand, as they crossed the Tamar, to perhaps over ten thousand.
+Their numbers showing the general resentment to the Crown at the time.
 In 2016 Gary Drostle created a sundial memorial mosaic to the Battle of Deptford Bridge in south east London.

-The rebels camped on the edge of the heath, over looking London and the bridge at Deptford at the bottom of the hill.
+The rebels camped on the edge of the Blackheath, over looking London and the bridge at Deptford at the bottom of the hill.
 As it became obvious that the King would not conceed and the support of Kent would not appear many of An Gof’s supporters deserted the field.
-On the morning of 17th June 1497 Henry split his army numbering perhaps twenty five thousand into three, sending two of the ‘battles’ around to the Lewisham side of the Heath to appear behind the rebels.
-The third group under Lord Daubeney waited until the other two were in position then he attacked the detachment of Cornish holding the bridge, after fierce fighting they were overwhelmed and Daubeney charged his men up the hill.
-The King’s troops soon overtook the mainly peasant rebel forces and were cut to pieces or put to flight, the three leaders were taken to the Tower and then executed, Audley being beheaded as a noble while An Gof and Flamank were hung drawn and quartered and all their heads displayed on pikes at London Bridge.
+On the morning of 17th June 1497 Henry split his army numbering perhaps twenty five thousand into three.
+He sent two of the ‘battles’ around to the Lewisham side of the Heath to appear behind the rebels.
+The third group under Lord Daubeney waited until the other two were in position then attacked the detachment of Cornish holding the bridge.
+After fierce fighting Daubeney and his men overwhelmed the bridge and charged his men up the hill.
+The King’s troops soon overtook the mainly peasant rebel forces and were cut to pieces or put to flight.
+The three leaders were taken to the Tower and then executed, Audley being beheaded as a noble while An Gof and Flamank were hung drawn and quartered and all their heads displayed on pikes at London Bridge.